MoMenne/cs50x-stlouis/calendar/cs50/unit3-web/module6/materials/class3/README.md

 Office Hours: Continue working on [Problem Set 6](../problem-set).
 Instructors will be circulating to provide help.

+Also, if interested, there will be a <a href="http://www.stlofe.org/credit_and_money_management_workshop_20160402" target="_blank">Credit and Money Management Workshop</a> this Saturday (April 2nd) at the Mentor Center from 1:30 - 3:30pm.

 ### Homework

 1. Finish Problem Set 6